Verteego/vds-doc/notebooks.rst

 Notebooks
 #########

-Notebooks allow you to create custom scripts that can be run in your dataflow using the ExecuteProcess or ExecuteStreamCommand processors.
+Notebooks allow you to create custom scripts that can be run within your dataflow using the *ExecuteProcess* and *ExecuteStreamCommand* processors.

-Current preinstalled kernels are:
+Verteego comes with a few pre-installed kernels to cover the most common languages used by data scientists:

 - Python 2.7
 - R